tobyweed/MobileLighting/README.md

 * **[ML Robot Control:](https://github.com/guanghanp/RobotControl)** server which controls a UR5 robot arm via [Rosvita](https://xamla.com/en/) and communicates with ML Mac to coordinate robot motion during dataset capture.
 * **[ML SteamVR Tracking:](https://github.com/tianshengs/SteamVR_Tracking)** software which uses an HTC VIVE tracker and SteamVR software to record realistic human-held camera trajectories for simulation by ML Robot Control during dataset capture.
 * **[ML Vision Website:](https://github.com/pgh245340802/vision-website)** python scripts used to generate HTML files for the display of ML datasets.
 * **[Camera Calibration:](https://github.com/tianshengs/Camera_Calibration_MobileLighting2019)** not really standalone software (everything is incorporated into ML Mac).
 However, the README there is useful.
+Note, 8/22/20: The calibration code has been replaced, so the code in this repository is no longer included in ML Mac.

 ## Setup and Installation
 ### Compatibility
 MobileLighting Mac is only compatible with macOS.
 Furthermore, Xcode must be installed on this Mac (it is a free download from the Mac App Store).
 This is partly because Xcode, the IDE used to develop, compile, and install MobileLighting, is only available on macOS.
-ML Control has only been tested on macOS versions High Sierra (10.13) through Mojave (10.14.5).
+ML Mac has only been tested on macOS versions High Sierra (10.13) through Mojave (10.14.5).

 MobileLighting iOS is compatible with all devices that run iOS 11+ and have a rear-facing camera and flashlight.